parcivad/mc-vanillaPlus/README.md

     description: "Let the Player see into a Inventory from another Player" tablist.owner:
+    description: "Shows the Player has the Owner in the Tablist" tablist.mod:
-    description: "Shows the Player has the Owner in the Tablist" tablist.dev:
+    description: "Shows the Player has the Mod in the Tablist" tablist.dev:
     description: "Shows the Player has the Dev in the Tablist" manage.ban: